DARucker/Sprint5_Task1_L2_API_Rest_Crud_With_SQL/README.md

 - String country

-We also have a DTO called FlorDTO, which will have the same properties as the Branch entity, adding one:
+We also have a DTO called FlowerDTO, which will have the same properties as the Branch entity, adding one:

 - String FlowerType